-Asian shares waver ahead of Trump-Xi meet at Osaka G-20
+World shares mixed ahead of Trump-Xi meet at G-20 summit

 “That said, neither had things taken any significant step for the worse within the market,” she said.

-Wall Street finished a milestone-setting week on a downbeat note Friday after a late flurry of selling nudged stocks lower, ending the market’s four-day winning streak.

-Even with the modest losses the market delivered its third straight weekly gain, with the benchmark S&P 500 index hovering just below its record high close from a day earlier.
+On Wall Street, even with the modest losses Friday the market delivered its third straight weekly gain.

 The major U.S. stock indexes are up more than 7% so far this month and are holding on to gains of more than 14% for the year.